-J-ESGAR Summer School represents the first initiative of the Society to promote GI imaging among new generations of radiologists and senior residents with the aim of improving and homogenising educational standards in GI radiology throughout Europe.
+J-ESGAR Summer School promotes GI imaging among new generations of radiologists and senior residents with the aim of improving and homogenising educational standards in GI radiology throughout Europe.

 J-ESGAR Summer School has also the scope of creating an environment able to encourage future exchanges among young European radiologists, both for education and research.

 The structure consists of a five-day programme, based on topics from GI sub-specialty European curriculum.
 The programme will implement modern educational teaching formats, including small group teaching and case based discussions.
 Interactivity will be guaranteed by expert tutors from the ESGAR faculty, including senior and junior ESGAR fellows.
 A post-course evaluation questionnaire will be prepared for self assessment.
 Participants will be required to identify training needs that will serve as indications to develop future educational courses.

 Senior residents (3rd to 5th year) or young fellows, up to 35 years.